 Abdominoplasty is not a substitute for weight loss.
 It is simply a way to remove and tighten excess or sagging skin.

-And, while also not a replacement for weight loss, plus-size liposuction, including lipo 360, will often help you achieve the best possible body contouring results.
-If you are interested in large-volume lipo, during your consult, Dr. Abboushi and Dr. Singh will speak with you about your goals in order to come up with a plan that meets your needs.
+And, while not a replacement for weight loss, plus-size liposuction, including lipo 360, will often help you achieve the best possible body contouring results.
+If you are interested in large-volume lipo, during your consultation, Dr. Abboushi and Dr. Singh will speak with you about your goals to develop a plan that meets your needs.

 What is the Plus-Sized Abdominoplasty Procedure and Recovery Like?